rgr4y/ozzy-opencore/HOWTO_CHANGESET.md

 - `MLB`: Main Logic Board serial
 - `SystemUUID`: System UUID
 - `ROM`: MAC address as byte array

+**Note**: Legacy `smbios` section is still supported for backward compatibility but will show a warning.
+New changesets should use the `platform_info.generic` structure to match the OpenCore config.plist hierarchy.

 ## Hardware-Specific Examples